You are currently viewing Bumdrak Monastery, where Dakinis left 100,000 Footprints

 The history of Bumdra is deeply rooted in Buddhist mythology and legends.
 Guru Rinpoche predicted that a sacred place called Bumdra would be founded in Bhutan.
 He said this place would be as holy as the cremation ground in India where Buddha’s relics are kept.

-In the 8th century, Guru Padmasambhava and Khandro Yeshey Tshogyel came to the site and meditated there.
+Therefore, in the 8th century, Guru Padmasambhava and Khandro Yeshey Tshogyel came to the site and meditated there.
 It is said that Khandro Yehsey Tshogyel could represent 100 thousand Dakinis through her miraculous ability.
-Guru commanded all the Dakinis to demonstrate their existence and divinity.
+In disbelief, Guru asked all the Dakinis to demonstrate their existence and divinity.
 In response, 100,000 Dakinis left their right leg impressions on the cliff, which can still be seen today.
+Thus, the name Bumdrak, which translates to “a cliff with 100 thousand footprints.”

 Guru from Gyem Jango in Drukgyal discovered Bumdra in the 13th century.
 Zhabdrung also blessed Bumdra in the 17th century.

-When you reach Bumdra, on the front of the Temple, adjacent to the two Chortens is Khandro’s leisure ground (Khandro Pangcho).
+When you reach Bumdra, on the front of the Temple, adjacent to the two Chortens is Khandro’s leisure ground.
 It is believed that dancing on the ground would please the Gods and spirits.
 Below the temple, you will see the 100 thousand footprints and Dorji Phagmo’s holy water.

 Further left to the Temple is Drupchhu, which has two sources: Phochu-Mochu.
 These Drupchhus are water sources for both the temple and the campsite.